Novros/reactiveworld-pages/_posts/2018-06-03-Observable-utility.md

 ```

 ### Timeout
 Wraps Observable with timeout ability.
-That means, if no value after defining time will not be emitted from a source Observable, then error will be emitted.
+That means, if no value after defined time will not be emitted from a source Observable, then error will be emitted.

 *Method variants: timeout(long, TimeUnit), timeout(long, TimeUnit, ObservableSource),  timeout(long, TimeUnit, Scheduler),  timeout(long, TimeUnit, Scheduler, ObservableSource), ...
 *